-Upon the closing of this offering, the holders of an aggregate of 6,751,609 shares of our class A common stock will have the right to require us to register these shares under the Securities Act under specified circumstances.
+Upon the closing of this offering, the holders of an aggregate of require us to register these shares under the Securities Act under specified circumstances.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.
 Please see "Description of Capital Stock - Registration Rights" for additional information regarding these registration rights.